-Kapitan chicken (Ayam Kapitan in Malay) is truly a Malaysian curry, the amalgamation of the diverse array of Malay, Chinese and Indian eating culture.
+Kapitan chicken (Ayam Kapitan in Malay) is a Malaysian curry, the amalgamation of the diverse array of Malay, Chinese, and Indian eating cultures.

-The unique flavor of this Nyonya chicken dish is the result of the complex interplay of a myriad of herbs and spices used by the Malays and Chinese.
-It is the least spicy Malaysian curry which is ideal for anyone who is unable to bear the heat from some other fiercely hot curries.
+The unique flavor of this Nyonya chicken dish results from the complex interplay of a myriad of herbs and spices used by the Malays and Chinese.
+It is the least spicy Malaysian curry, which is ideal for anyone unable to bear the heat from other fiercely hot curries.

 The legend of Kapitan Chicken